César Arzo

-César Arzo Amposta (/es/; born 21 January 1986) is a Spanish retired footballer who played as a central defender.
+César Arzo Amposta (/es/; born 21 January 1986) is a Spanish retired footballer who played as a central defender, and the current manager of Juventud de Torremolinos CF.

-Club career
+Playing career

 Arzo was born in Villarreal, Valencian Community.
 He came through the ranks of hometown club Villarreal CF, making his debut for the first team on 23 March 2003 against Real Sociedad but never being able to consolidate himself in the starting XI, however.

 In the 2006–07 season, Arzo was loaned to La Liga newcomers Recreativo de Huelva alongside teammates Javier López Vallejo and Santi Cazorla, moving on loan for the following campaign to another promotee, Real Murcia.
 Immediately after returning from his latter loan he was deemed surplus to requirements by Villarreal boss Manuel Pellegrini, rejoining, now definitely, Recreativo on a free transfer.

 Arzo returned to Villarreal in July 2009, as the club retained an option to buy back from Huelva.
 However, he was immediately sold, signing a four-year contract with Real Valladolid as well as former Villarreal teammate Marcos.

 In summer 2011, aged 25, Arzo moved abroad, going on to represent in the following years K.A.A.
 Gent (Belgium), Beitar Jerusalem FC (Israel) and AEK Athens FC (Greece).
 This was interspersed with a five-month spell back in his country, with Real Zaragoza.

 On 5 July 2016, Arzo signed a two-year contract with Kazakhstan Premier League side FC Kairat.
 He left by mutual agreement on 21 November 2017 and, late into the following month, he returned to his country by joining Gimnàstic de Tarragona.

 Arzo suffered a knee injury in October 2018, and subsequently retired.
 The following March, he joined the political party Citizens, taking part of their candidacy for the Congress of Deputies.

+Coaching career

+In 2019, Arzo returned to the structure of Villarreal, becoming an analyst in the youth sides of affiliate team CD Roda.
+In 2021, he was named manager of the club's Cadete squad, before taking over Villarreal's Juvenil C team in the following year.

+In the following two seasons, Arzo was an assistant of Villarreal's Juvenil B and Roda's Juvenil A squads, before joining Marcelino García Toral's staff in the first team as a match analyst.
+On 12 August 2026, he was appointed manager of Juventud de Torremolinos CF in the Primera Federación, replacing sacked Aitor Martínez.